Here is a story about two monks and a woman and how a certain degree of detachment can help you stay calm and focused.

 On their way, they arrived at a large puddle full of mud, which they had to cross.
 A young woman was standing at the brink of the puddle, not knowing what to do.

 “Do you want to cross the puddle?”
 One of the monks asked her.

 “Yes, I do,” the young woman answered, “but I don’t want to get my shoes and dress dirty.”

-“Come”, said one of the monks, “I will carry you to the other side”.
-He took her on his back, and carried her to the other side of the puddle.
+“Come,” said one of the monks, “I will carry you to the other side.”
+He took her on his back and carried her to the other side of the puddle.

-After crossing the puddle, the two monks continued walking silently for hours, until they reached their destination.
+After crossing the puddle, the two monks continued walking silently for hours until they reached their destination.

 This story speaks about the importance of detachment.

 One monk did what he did with detachment.
-After carrying the woman to the other side, he did not spend even a moment thinking about this matter, and kept his mind calm and focused on the road.
+After carrying the woman to the other side, he did not spend even one moment thinking about this matter, and kept his mind calm and focused on the road.

-The other monk thought that it was wrong to touch the woman, and kept thinking about the incident all the way, instead of keeping his mind quiet.
+The other monk thought that it was wrong to touch the woman and kept thinking about the incident all the way instead of keeping his mind quiet.

 Detachment Helps You Let Go of Negative Thoughts